 Baking Soda

-While some people with sensitive skin choose to stay away from baking soda, others actually prefer it because it is the only thing that actually works for them!
-In general, baking soda tends to perform better at fighting odors than other ingredients found in natural deodorants.
+Baking soda may not be for everyone.
+While some people with sensitive skin choose to avoid it, others actually prefer it because it is the only thing that actually works for them!

-Read our blog "Is There Aluminum in My Baking Soda."
+👉 For a deeper explanation, read our blog: "Is There Aluminum in My Baking Soda?"

 Products That Feature Baking Soda